MohamedELOSROUTI/Tracking-projector/README.md

 <p align="center">
   <img src="https://i.imgur.com/qQMkzd6.png" />
 </p>

-See Final_Report___Major_project.pdf for more information about the code and the analog implementation (PCB design, pseudo-codes, ...).
+See **FinalReportMajorproject.pdf** for more information about the code and the analog implementation (PCB design, pseudo-codes, ...).